microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 * Debian 12 "Bookworm", 11 "Bullseye", and 10 "Buster" are all supported by Debian and released in the last 5 years.
 Debian 9 "Stretch" left support from the Debian project in July 2020 and is thus not supported by vcpkg.

-We also assume that customers' build systems will match the version of Linux they are using, and take care to ensure components like our Manifest Mode CMake integration will work with the versions of these dependencies that come with one of the above distros.
+We also assume that users' build systems will match the version of Linux they are using, and take care to ensure components like our manifest mode CMake integration will work with the versions of these dependencies that come with one of the above distros.
 As of this writing, those dependency versions and the associated distro(s) are:

 * GCC 8.3.0 (Debian 10)